Bing Webmaster API Overview

 Page Traffic or Inbound Links?

-Here is the mapping that I built for the Bing Webmaster API.
+Here is the mapping that I built for the Bing Webmaster API back in 2014.
 All parameters seem to be required, although some could have empty values (country, language).
 Some initial observations:

 • they use the parameter ‘page’ in several methods as a page counter (integer), but in one method to specify a web page (string).